 After you’ve picked out a rug (preferably a patterned one that picks up another colour), you can choose the chair to coordinate with your sofa:

-Below, pink beige can be found in the carpet and the drapes.
+In this living room (below) pink beige can be found in the carpet and the drapes.
 The brown and white wing chair also repeats the colour visually, even though it’s not pink beige:

-If you have a pink beige sofa in a living room thats basically shaped like a box, DO NOT buy a charcoal rug and pillows to go with your pink beige sofa.
+If you have a pink beige sofa in a living room that’s basically shaped like a box, DO NOT buy a charcoal rug and pillows to go with your pink beige sofa.

 If you would like your home to fill you with happiness every time you walk in, contact us!
 We would love to help you choose colours, select the right combination of hard finishes or create a plan to pull your room together.
 You can find our fabulous e-design consultation packages here.